NaturalHPC/cerulean/README.rst

 ################################################################################

 Cerulean is a Python 3 library for talking to HPC clusters and supercomputers.
-It lets you copy files between local and SFTP filesystems using ``pathlib``-like API, it lets you start processes locally and remotely via SSH, and it lets you submit jobs to schedulers such as Slurm and Torque/PBS.
+It lets you copy files between local and SFTP filesystems using a ``pathlib``-like API, it lets you start processes locally and remotely via SSH, and it lets you submit jobs to schedulers such as Slurm and Torque/PBS.

 Documentation and Help
 **********************